-A large portion of service-based companies, like fitness studios, seek profit through memberships.
+A large portion of service-based companies, like fitness studios and sports facilities, seek profit through memberships.
 Locking a customer into a membership results in a highly sought after business asset: recurring revenue.
+But what does recurring revenue mean for a business?
+What types of memberships can result in this benefit?
+We’ll dive into those questions here.

 What is Recurring Revenue?